AI-Automation-use/Login/README.md

   - Hover effects
 - Secure token storage in `st.session_state`

+### 🔐 User-Level Authentication
+- Restrict access to specific users by:

+  - Storing allowed email addresses directly in code(ALLOWED_USERS[])

+  - OR dynamically checking against a list in Azure Table Storage or a database(Should be configured if required)

+- Unauthorized users are shown a clear error message and access is denied

 ### 🧠 Main App (from `main_app.py`)
 - Prompt input interface using LangGraph + Azure OpenAI
 - Dynamic tool loading via `MultiServerMCPClient`